j-easy/easy-props/README.md

 propertiesInjector.injectProperties(bean);
 ```

 That's it!
+Easy Properties will:

-Easy Properties will introspect the `Bean` instance looking for fields annotated with `@Property` and `@SystemProperty`, convert each property value to the field's type and inject that value into the annotated field.
+* introspect the `Bean` instance looking for fields annotated with `@Property` and `@SystemProperty`
+* convert each property value to the field's type
+* and inject that value into the annotated field

 **Without** Easy Properties, you would write something like this: